Peter Bryan Wells: Priesthood

-Wells was ordained a priest on July 12, 1991 for the Diocese of Tulsa.
-After his ordination, Wells worked as a curate at Holy Family Cathedral Parish in Tulsa, special secretary to the bishop of Tulsa, and vicar for religious education in the diocese.
+Wells was ordained a priest at Holy Family Cathedral in Tulsa by Bishop Eusebius Joseph Beltran on July 12, 1991 for the Diocese of Tulsa.
+After his ordination, the diocese assigned Wells as a curate at Holy Family Cathedral Parish, as special secretary to the bishop of Tulsa, and vicar for religious education in the diocese.
 He soon returned to Rome, receiving a Licentiate of Theology at the John Paul II Pontifical Theological Institute for Studies on Marriage and Family in 1992.
 In 1998 and 1999, Wells received a Licentiate of Canon Law and a Doctor of Canon Law degree from the Gregorian University.
 At the same time, he was a student at the Pontifical Ecclesiastical Academy in Rome.

 Diplomatic service

+Early positions

 Wells entered the diplomatic service of the Holy See on July 1, 1999, working in the apostolic nunciature in Nigeria and, beginning in 2002, in the Section for General Affairs of the Secretariat of State.
 He was appointed to head the English-language desk in 2006.
 Besides his native English, Wells speaks Italian, French, German and Spanish.

-He was named assessor on July 16, 2009.
-Speaking about his work as assessor of general affairs, Wells said that the role of papal diplomacy was to allow Pope Francis and his representatives to "have the ability to act freely in the world" and not be "impeded in their ministry," especially in reaching out to the most marginalized.
+Wells was named assessor on July 16, 2009.
+Speaking about his work as assessor of general affairs, Wells said that the role of papal diplomacy was to allow Pope Francis and his representatives to "have the ability to act freely in the world" and not be "impeded in their ministry", especially in reaching out to the most marginalized.

-Pope Francis named Wells secretary of the five-member Pontifical Commission, responsible for investigating the Institute for the Works of Religion in 2013.
+Francis named Wells secretary of the five-member Pontifical Commission that was responsible for investigating the Institute for the Works of Religion in 2013.
 Wells also served as president of the Holy See's Financial Security Committee.

+Apostolic nuncio

 On February 9, 2016 Wells was appointed apostolic nuncio to South Africa and Botswana and titular archbishop of Marcianopolis.
 On February 13, he was also named apostolic nuncio to Lesotho and Namibia.

-He was consecrated a archbishop on March 19, 2016 by Pope Francis.
+Wells was consecrated a archbishop at St. Peter's Basilica in Rome on March 19, 2016 by Francis.
 On June 13, 2016, Wells was also appointed apostolic nuncio to Eswatini.

-On 8 February 2023, Pope Francis appointed him as nuncio to Thailand and Cambodia and Apostolic Delegate to Laos.
+On February 8, 2023, Francis appointed him as nuncio to Thailand and Cambodia and apostolic delegate to Laos.